xanxibared/collective-program/grants/README.md

     - A bouncer/door person would display a QR code on a device; the customer would scan the QR code and share their name and age; the bouncer would receive a successful verification on their device
   - KYC/identity verification for ICOs and/or applying for jobs
     - Grantees can use https://github.com/hellobloom/bloom-starter as a codebase

+## Applying

+Projects that propose novel and usable tools that directly benefit the Bloom protocol, or use Bloom's protocol and/or BLT, are invited to send a one or two page detailed description outlining *exactly what the project does*, how it works, the problem it solves, and a projected budget to grants@bloom.co.
+Please remember, we prioritize applications that have conservative budgets.